Mr-KayZ/RTS-Extra-Docs/index.md

 This wiki serves as a resource for solving rare and perplexing technical problems with innovative solutions.
 (Also because I can update this faster than the official r/techsupport wiki lol.)

-It also serves as a personal notes collection of which that allows me to
+It also serves as a personal notes collection of which that allows me to quickly refer to issues and topics I would need further reading on (especially if not documented in the Wiki at the time of writing).

 ## How can I contribute?

 If you wish to see more articles and potential fixes, feel free to reach out to me using the email [mrkayz.wiki@gmail.com](mailto:mrkayz.wiki@gmail.com) to give me tips on other current tech issues that require a unique way to solve them.
 I would gladly appreciate any information I can get!